synaptics-astra-demos-stg/.github/profile/README.md

-# Synaptics Astra Demos
+# Synaptics Astra Demos Staging

-This repository hosts demos and tools built for Synaptics Astra™ platforms for our SL Series Processors.
+This repository is staging Org for [Synaptics Astra Demos](https://github.com/synaptics-astra-demos) which hosts demos and tools built for Synaptics Astra™ platforms for our SL Series Processors.

 These examples showcase efficient on-device inference and deployment for Edge AI applications using Synaptics SL NPUs and GPUs.